What does living according to nature mean?

 The Stoic Definition for Nature:

-Simply put, “nature” to the Stoics comprised of two things:
+Simply put, “nature” to the Stoics is not just one thing—it’s a combination of three key ideas:

 In the book, Lives of The Eminent Philosophers, Diogenes Laertius writes: